masoudtajer/VandarAuthBasic/readme.md

 after config file was published you can change 'model_name' with your model and set your data that create into database with 'database_records'.

 NOTE: when change 'model_name' with your model class, table name will automatically change with '$table' of model.

+NOTE: after custimize your config you should set provicer correctly.

 then run command below: